machinat/sociably/website/docs/getting-started.md

 ## Enabling JSX

-To enable Machinat JSX syntax, you might need to configure the transpiling environment first.
-After setup, you can import `Machinat` at the file to make JSX syntax work like:
+To enable Machinat JSX syntax, you need to configure the transpiling environment first.
+Then import `Machinat` at the beginning of file to make JSX syntax works like this:

 ```js
 import Machinat from '@machinat/core';